Two Additional Survey Programs

 Employee Engagement Survey (EES)

 It’s a simple truth— happy, engaged employees are more productive and produce better results for their employers.
-Our Employee Engagement Survey is an internally-directed survey that will let you see how your employees view their working situation at the credit union.
+Our Employee Engagement Survey will let you see how your employees view their working situation at the credit union.

 By getting your people to express their feelings regarding everyday dealings with other internal "teams" (branches, departments and back office groups), our Internal Service Survey measures the direct support your people provide to each other.
 This consistent, focused, on-going monitoring of internal performance causes employees to think more deliberately about the importance of helping fellow staffers on a day-in and day-out basis.